nickypatson/LiveYoutubeBoardCasting/README.md

 # LiveYoutubeBoardCasting

-LiveYoutubeBoardCasting is a framework for creating live broadcasts and video streams on Youtube data API(3.0) in Objective
+LiveYoutubeBoardCasting is a framework for creating live broadcasts and video streams on Youtube data API(3.0) in Objective C

 ## ScreenShots